 It’s almost December – hurray!
 Tinsel and Christmas trees are being pulled out of attics and houses everywhere are starting to light up with a neon LED glow.
 Invitations galore to Santa’s grottos and Christmas fayres are popping up everywhere and tickets to the panto are booked.

 All of this Christmas excitement goes hand in hand with awkward questions from children about Christmas myths.
 Lying to children about Santa Claus and his gang of elves is as traditional as a Christmas pudding and parents have been going to great lengths for hundreds of years to keep their children believing.

 Last year my 3 and 5 year old said nothing.
 Their eyes filled with glee at the thought of Father Christmas working in a workshop far away in the North Pole, making gifts with his gangs of elves and then setting off on a sleigh pulled by reindeers to deliver them to every child in the world in one night alone.

-But now Sophia is almost seven, she is starting to hear rumours in the playground.
+But now my oldest child is almost seven, she is starting to hear rumours in the playground.
 Fuelled by movies such as the Polar Express and Miracle on 34th Street, her suspicions are beginning to rise and I am desperate to keep the magic alive even if it’s just for a couple more years.
 Here are a few of the more common questions that kids ask and ideas on how to handle them:

 Santa looks different to the one we saw in the grotto last week, why does he have a longer beard?